otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Ensemble from the party they want to start a conversation with:

 1. Client sends which identity and protocol versions it wants Prekey Ensembles for.
-It also adds from which device it's talking by specifying the instance tag.
+It also adds from which device it's talking by specifying the its instance tag, so the Prekey Server knows to which device to respond.
 1. The Prekey Server checks if there are any Prekey Ensembles available for this identity.
 If there are none (or any of its values are missing), it sends a "No Prekey Ensembles available" message.